-As of 2018, we owed \$ under the Mezzanine Notes, which bear a fixed interest rate of 12.0% per annum and mature on November 29, 2020.
+As of March 31, 2018, we owed \$10.5 million under the Mezzanine Notes, which bear a fixed interest rate of 12.0% per annum and mature on November 29, 2020.
 We used the proceeds from the issuance of the Mezzanine Notes to fund certain of our acquisitions and for working capital.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."

-As of 2018, we owed \$ under the Junior Subordinated Notes, which bear a fixed interest rate of 10.0% per annum and mature on the later of (a) February 14, 2019, or (b) the maturity date of the later to mature of (i) the Mezzanine Notes and (ii) the Senior Secured Credit Facility.
+As of March 31, 2018, we owed \$16.1 million under the Junior Subordinated Notes, which bear a fixed interest rate of 10.0% per annum and mature on the later of (a) February 14, 2019, or (b) the maturity date of the later to mature of (i) the Mezzanine Notes and (ii) the Senior Secured Credit Facility.
 We used the proceeds from the issuance of the Junior Subordinated Notes to fund an acquisition.
+As previously described under "Our Organizational Structure-Reorganization Transactions," we will issue 619,542 shares of our Class A common stock pursuant to a voluntary private conversion of Junior Subordinated Notes by certain related and unrelated creditors of i3 Verticals, LLC.
+In this conversion, certain eligible holders of Junior Subordinated Notes have elected to convert approximately \$8.1 million in aggregate indebtedness into Class A common stock.
+As a result, the net proceeds from this offering will be used to repay the remaining balance of these certain Junior Subordinated Notes, or approximately \$8.1 million.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."

-As of 2018, under our Senior Secured Credit Facility, we owed \$ million under our term loan and \$ million under our revolving loan.
+As of March 31, 2018, under our Senior Secured Credit Facility, we owed \$37.5 million under our term loan and \$70.8 million under our revolving loan.
 Our Senior Secured Credit Facility matures on the earlier of October 30, 2022 or 181 days before the maturity date of the Mezzanine Notes.
-As of , 2018, the interest rate on the borrowings outstanding under our term loan was % per annum and under our revolving loan was % per annum.
+As of March 31, 2018, the interest rate on the borrowings outstanding under our term loan was 5.88% per annum and under our revolving loan was 5.77% per annum.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."

-As a result of the repayment of all indebtedness outstanding under the Junior Subordinated Notes and the Mezzanine Notes, our affiliates will receive approximately \$ million of the net proceeds from this offering, based on amounts outstanding under the Junior Subordinated Notes and the Mezzanine Notes, in each case as of , 2018.
+As a result of the repayment of all remaining indebtedness outstanding under the Junior Subordinated Notes and the Mezzanine Notes, our affiliates will receive approximately \$13.7 million of the net proceeds from this offering, based on amounts outstanding under the Junior Subordinated Notes and the Mezzanine Notes.
 See "Certain Relationships and Related Party Transactions."